matteo65/ZedmeeHash/README.md

 ## Portability
-It is minimalist, elegant, straightforward and can be easily written in virtually any programming language; the algorithm and results are the same for the Big Endian and Little Endian architectures.
+It is minimalist, elegant, straightforward and can be easily written in virtually any programming language.
 Currently C and Java versions are available.